Observer Building, Hastings: Abandonment

 When the Observer's offices moved to a new location on the outskirts of Hastings, the building fell into disrepair for a number of years.
 A music rehearsal and recording studio did operate from the basement of the building around 1991, but it stayed otherwise unoccupied for around 34 years.

 There were plans to demolish the building in 2006, however they were not implemented due to several local residents' objections.
 A developer purchased the building in 2014 but failed to get his plans approved by the local council, resulting in the building being left vacant again.
 Further plans were proposed to turn the building into accommodation for students attending the local campus of Brighton University in 2016, but these plans also did not materialize as the University pulled out of Hastings.

 In 2017, the Hastings Borough Council approved plans for an artistry studio on the lower ground floor, a residents’ gym on the mezzanine level, a restaurant and shop, plus 50 private flats and a private roof terrace.
 These plans did not come to fruition, and after some essential work had been carried out on the internal structure the building was put back up for sale for £1.5 million.

-Current plans
+Restoration and current use

-White Rock Neighbourhood Ventures, who occupy the building next to the Observer Building, purchased the Observer Building for £1.15 million in late 2018 under the leadership of Jess Steele.
+Hastings Commons Neighbourhood Ventures, who occupy the building next to the Observer Building, purchased the Observer Building for £1.15 million in late 2018 under the leadership of Jess Steele.
 The purchase included a ten-year plan to bring the building back into use which included 16 capped rent flats for those struggling to find housing, a floor of co-working studios and offices, 3 floors occupied by leisure businesses, activities and events, and a roof garden with a glasshouse and bar/common room.

-These current plans are being carried out using funding provided by numerous local groups as well as grants from organizations such as Big Issue Invest, Castlestone Investments, Hastings Borough Council, and the East Sussex County Council.
+These current plans are being carried out using funding provided by numerous local groups as well as grants from organizations such as Big Issue Invest, Castlestone Investments, Hastings Borough Council, Historic England, Youth Investment Fund and l East Sussex County Council.